The Sticky Web of Selling Electric Cars

 5. Total Cost of Ownership: The Transition Trap

 Additionally, several states have implemented road use fees of $200–$300 to recoup lost gas tax revenue.
-These tangible, sticky costs feel like a penalty, reinforcing the structural trap that says EVs will ultimately “cost” the owner more, even when the daily operational savings are significant.
+These tangible, sticky costs feel like a penalty, reinforcing the perceptual trap that says EVs will ultimately “cost” the owner more.
+Recent stories about the rising cost of electricity and the future demand from data centers has accelerated the fear.

 6. Perceptual Stickiness: The Political Hijacking

-Perhaps the strongest strand in the web today is the political polarization of the drivetrain.
-What began as a Red State/Blue State divide in 2022 morphed into a bizarre cultural tug-of-war.
+Perhaps the stickiest strand in the web today is the political polarization, at least prior to the Iran War in 2026.
+What began as a Red State/Blue State divide in 2024 morphed into a cultural tug-of-war.

 The Bottom Line

-Stickiness plays an important role when we need to anchor a brand in a crowded market.
-We want our message to stay put.
-But in the case of a epoch-changing energy breakthrough that same stickiness backfires.
-It creates a structural trap—a web where old fears and vivid anecdotes vibrate more loudly than the quiet reality of 2026 data.
+Stickiness plays an important role when marketers need to anchor a brand in a crowded market.
+They want the message to stay put.
+But when a new technology breaks with conventions, it also has to break the rules of stickiness.
+Otherwise, outdated fears and vivid anecdotes vibrate more loudly than the quiet reality of new performance.

-To move the “fence-sitters,” we can’t just keep adding new facts to the pile.
-We have to realize that these drivers aren’t just “uninformed”; they are caught in a self-reinforcing web of perceived risk.
-Breaking that web requires more than just better batteries; it requires us to make the reality of the future more vivid, more structural, and more personal, than the sticky myths of the past.
+To move EV “fence-sitters,” we can’t just keep adding new facts to the pile.
+We have to realize that these drivers aren’t just “uninformed”; they are caught in a self-reinforcing web while trying to minimize the perceived risks.
+Breaking that web requires more than just better and cheaper batteries; it requires us to make the reality of their next drive one that is more vivid, useful, and personal, than their sticky views from the past.

 Posted